 HAMBURG CELEBRATES ITS WORLD HERITAGE

-Explore Hamburg’s World Heritage sites on your own and visit the Speicherstadtmuseum, which celebrated its 25th anniversary last year.
+Also make sure to visit the Speicherstadtmuseum, which celebrated its 25th anniversary last year.
 The contents of this website will bring you closer to the World Heritage Site if you are currently unable to come to Hamburg yourself.

 We offer virtual tours and digital content with exciting information on World Heritage, created by local cultural operators.